Havanatone

 4/8 ohm Guitar Amp Attenuator

-Regarding power handling: I get nervous when trying to state power handling.
+Regarding power handling: I am very conservative when trying to state power handling for my attenuators.
 The best way to define it is this: The attenuator should be able to handle a dimed amp when dialed all the way down to whisper quiet volume.
 In any attenuator, the excess voltage is dissipated as heat.
-If you can't dissipate the heat quickly enough, somethings going to burn up.
+If you can't dissipate the heat quickly enough, something is going to burn up.
 You have to keep it cool to maintain the power rating, thus the fan.
 With small single ended amps, the fan probably isn't needed, but I use it anyway.
-With larger amps it might work if you just keep it dialed down a bit to shave off some of the horsepower, because you aren't dissipating as much voltage, but if you go lower in volume with an amp like that you are asking for trouble.
+With larger amps, it might work if you just keep it dialed down a bit to shave off some of the horsepower, because you aren't dissipating as much power, but at lower attenuator settings with a larger amp like that, you are asking for trouble.
 I wouldn't do it.

 Don't be fooled by the 100 watt rating these Parts Express L-Pads have, that is for when you are using them in a hi fi system with a solid state amp, after a crossover.